 ● ● ●

 It’s worth noting that these coverage limits are set by the Centers for Medicare & Medicaid Services (CMS).
-Part D plans are able to offer lower deductibles than the federally set maximum of $415, but all plans have the same initial coverage limit, and all enrollees have the same out-of-pocket limit.
+Part D plans are able to offer lower deductibles than the federally set maximum of $435 in 2020, but all plans have the same initial coverage limit, and all enrollees have the same out-of-pocket limit.
 The Medicareful Plan Finder is a great way to find Part D plans in your area and compare the different coverages and costs directly.